dppmackay9/CS4HS/README.md

-Contains search algorithms written in Java
+Contains searching and sorting algorithms written in Java

 ##Purpose of this Repository
 In December 2015, I volunteered as an Outreach Assistant for a Google and Victoria University hosted event called CS4HS.